willswats/nixos-config/docs/utilities/gpg.md

 gpg --full-generate-key
 ```

-1. Accept the defaults until prompted to set how long the key should be valid, then input `2y` for two years.
+1. Accept all the defaults.
-2. Once prompted to enter your user ID information, input your full name and your GitHub email address.
+2. Input your name and email address.
-3. Once prompted to set a passphrase, set it and save it somewhere.
+3. Set the passphrase and save it somewhere.

-## Adding the GPG Key to GitHub
+## Adding the GPG Key to a GitHub

-### Obtaining the GPG Key ID
+### Obtaining the GPG Secret Key ID

 Run this command to obtain the long form of the GPG key ID: